s4ke/Master-Thesis/src/md/003-motivation.md

-While alternatives such as HdpH [@Maier:2014:HDS:2775050.2633363; @stewart_maier_trinder_2016, a Template Haskell-based parallel Haskell for distributed memory] and LVish [@Kuper:2014:TPE:2666356.2594312, a `Par` extension with focus on communication] exist, these were not chosen.
+While alternatives such as HdpH [@Maier:2014:HDS:2775050.2633363; @stewart_maier_trinder_2016, a Template Haskell-based parallel Haskell for distributed memory] and LVish [@Kuper:2014:TPE:2666356.2594312, a `Par` extension with focus on communication] exist, these are not chosen.
 The former does not differ from the original `Par` Monad with regard to how we would have used it in this thesis, while the latter (at least in its current form) does not suit a wrapping approach such as the one presented here due to its heavy reliance on Template Haskell^[a Haskell extension that allows to generate code.].
 We will nonetheless
-experiment with a potential Cloud Haskell [@Epstein:2011:THC:2096148.2034690] backend to someday enable the DSL to work in modern cloud based clusters.
+experiment with a potential Cloud Haskell [@Epstein:2011:THC:2096148.2034690] backend to explore the possibility of someday enabling the DSL to natively work in modern cloud based clusters.

 With the shallow--embedded DSL based on Arrows we define in this thesis we do however not only aim to define a novel parallel programming